willychavez/ExchangeRateTracker/README.md

 ## Overview

-This project consists of a server (server.go) that fetches the current exchange rate from USD to BRL and stores it in a SQLite database.
+This project consists of two Go services: a server (`server.go`) that fetches the current exchange rate from USD to BRL and stores it in a SQLite database, and a client (`client.go`) that requests the exchange rate from the server and saves it to a text file.

 ## Project Structure

 - `server.go`: Service that fetches the exchange rate from an external API, stores it in a database, and exposes an HTTP endpoint.
+- `client.go`: Client that requests the exchange rate from the server and saves it to a text file.

 ## Prerequisites